subiloble/tp/docs/DeveloperGuide.md

 * 2a.
 Student is not in the list.
     * 2a1.
 Mentorstack shows an error message.

+  Use case ends.

 * 2b.
 Student is archived.
     * 2b1.
 Mentorstack shows an error message.

+  Use case ends.

 * 2c.
 Student is not enrolled in the subject
     * 2c1.
 Mentorstack shows an error message.

+  Use case ends.

+**Use case: UC14 - Undo an unintended operation**

+**Precondition**

+1. The user has performed at least one action that modifies the application state (e.g., adding, editing, or deleting student data).

+**MSS**

+1. Tutor enters the undo command.
+2. Mentorstack reverts the last operation that modified the data storage.
+3. Mentorstack displays a success message.
+4. Mentorstack displays a description for the operation that is undone.

+    Use case ends.

+**Extensions**

+* 1a.
+There is no operation to undo - undo is not valid.

+    * 1a1.
+Mentorstack shows a message indicating no previous operation exists.

+    Use case ends.

 ### Non-Functional Requirements